 The petals range from dark red and yellow, to all red or all yellow.
 The brown disk of the flower protrudes up to give it the traditional sombrero effect.
 The botanical name of the plant is Ratibida columnaris.

 Mexican hat plant is a perennial.
-It will come back year after year once established.
+It will come back year after year once established and makes a nice clump when mature.

 - The plant likes full sun and blooms in the summer